"How are you feeling Mrs. Jones?"

 Is there truth to the notion that weather has anything to do with our pain?

-Well it seems that there might be.
+Well, it seems that there might be.

-Even though this is a very common complaint, there seems to be very little acknowledgment of this problem in western medicine.
+Even though this is a very common complaint, there seems to be very little acknowledgement of this problem in western medicine.
 In fact, people may even be embarrassed to suggest to their doctor that the weather has anything to do with their pain.

 Traditional Chinese medicine on the other hand fully recognizes this as a problem.
-In fact there is a clear-cut association to the ‘exterior elements’ which are heat, cold, wind etc. and their negative effects on our bodies in Chinese medicine, as well as other ancient forms of healing.
+In fact, there is a clear-cut association to the "exterior elements" which are heat, cold, wind etc. and their negative effects on our bodies in Chinese medicine, as well as other ancient forms of healing.